ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 : A YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.
-: When this grouping is used, the explicit-mode container shall be augmented with a leafref to an explicit mode template with the proper XPath which depends from where this grouping is actually used.
+: When this grouping is used, the explicit-mode container shall be augmented with a leafref to an explicit mode template with the proper XPath, which depends from where this grouping is actually used.

 > Examples of how the transceiver-capabilities grouping can be used and augmented with a leafref